Nathan Healy

 Vermont Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-Despite Vermont’s snowy winters and shorter days, the state’s clear skies and cool temperatures can actually enhance solar panel efficiency, making it a viable option for clean energy production.
+Vermont’s snowy winters and shorter days affect solar production seasonally.
+However, like other northern cities, Vermont can achieve excellent solar performance year-round with proper system design.

 What Can the Average Vermont Solar System Power?